emandret/local-cluster/README.md

 ## Introduction

-Kubernetes is an open-source platform for deploying and managing containers also called a container orchestrator.
+Kubernetes is an open-source container-orchestration system for deploying and managing containers.

 Kubernetes manages the underlying compute, network & storage infrastructure by providing core objects.
 Kubernetes provides four types of core objects, namely